haohaolee/LeetCpp/README.md

 LeetCpp
 =======

-Cpp solutions for LeetCode OJ
+C++ solutions for LeetCode OJ with test cases written in Google C++ Test.